sierramm/Camas-High-School-Band/index.md

 #### What performances does the band play at?
 - **Concerts:** The band plays at a Holiday concert, Winter concert, Spring concert, and Year-end concert.
+Jazz Bands also play at a separate Jazz Band concert.
 - **Football games:** The band performs half-times shows on the field as well as pre- and post-game shows in the stands.
 - **Basketball and volleyball games:** During their respective seasons, the band plays pep music at home volleyball and basketball games.
 - **Parades:** The band marches in several parades during the holiday season and in the spring.
 - **Disneyland/Disneyworld:** Every other year, the band goes on tour to either Disneyland or Disneyworld during spring break.
+(In 2019, the band will be going to Disneyworld)
-- **Graduation:** Each year, the band plays for graduation (except, of course, the seniors who are graduationg).
+- **Graduation:** Each year, the band plays for graduation (except, of course, the seniors who are graduating).
+- **Musical:** Pit Orcherstra plays for the school's musical each year.

 #### What kind of time commitment does band require?
 During marching season, in addition to attendance at football/other sports games and parades, there are field show practices after school, band camp held for a week during the summer, and sectionals after school run by the section leaders for each instrument.
-Throughout the entire school year, although practice calendars or logs are not assigned, individual practice is often needed in order to learn and perform the songs well.
+Although practice calendars or logs are not assigned, throughout the school year individual practice is often needed in order to learn and perform the songs well.

 #### Is band better than choir?